-Section 56.
-Request to Review of Denial of Discharge Authorization or Special Condition in District Determination Concerning Discharge Authorization
+Section 6.
+Request to Review District Determination Concerning Discharge Authorization

-Any person whose DAR has been denied by the District, or who wishes to have reviewed any special condition of a Discharge Authorization issued to such person, may request a review of the District's determination.
-Such request must be made in writing, to the Director of Monitoring and Research, and must be received by the District within 30 days of the date of notification that the DAR has been denied or of notification of the special condition.
-The request for review must clearly state the reason(s) why such person believes that the District's denial of the DAR or the special condition should be reviewed.
 Any industrial user may request review of a District determination to deny or partially deny the user's Discharge Authorization Request, or to deny a request to change the discharge conditions of the user's existing Discharge Authorization, or to include any special condition to a Discharge Authorization, or to designate the user as a significant industrial user, by requesting a conference with the Director of Monitoring and Research pursuant to Article VI, Section 7 of this Ordinance.
 This section does not pertain to requests for renewal of an existing Discharge Authorization, which are governed by Section 7 below.